mjcull/R4H2O/manuscript/5_case_study_2.md

 * Does not live in one of the three nominated cities
 * Quit the survey before completion

+#  Like, which row shows those who failed the attention filter test.
+Something like that.

 The Qualtrics survey software stores this information in the `term` field.
 To summarise the content of this field, we can use the `table()` function.
 This function creates, as expected, a table with a count of the unique elements in a vector.

 {format: r, line-numbers: false}